Training Neural Samplers with Reverse Diffusive KL Divergence: EXPERIMENT DETAILS

 For R-KL-based approaches, we align their experiment setups with that for our approach.
 Specifically, we use a 5-layer MLP with hidden dimension $400$ and SiLU activation for the score network $s_\phi(x_t)$.
 In each inner loop, we use Adam to train the score network $s_\phi(x_t)$ for 50 iterations using DSM with learning rate $10^{-4}$ and batch size $1,024$.
 For the neural sampler $g_{\theta}(z)$, we use a 5-layer MLP with latent dimension $32$, hidden dimension $400$ and SiLU activation.
 We use Adam to train the neural sampler $g_{\theta}(z)$ with learning rate $10^{-3}$, batch size $1,024$, and gradient norm clip $10.0$.

 For FAB, we use exactly the same setup as described in \citet{midgley2023flow}.
-For iDEM, we use the same setup as that for experiments in internal coordinates as described in \citep{akhound2024iterated}.
-Note that both of them use replay buffers.
+For iDEM, we use the same setup as that for experiments in internal coordinates as described in \citep{akhound2024iterated} but change the maximum score norm clip threshold to $1,000$, increase the number of MC samples to $1,000$, and reduce $\sigma_{max}$ in the noise schedule to $1.0$.
+Note that both of FAB and iDEM use replay buffers.